openvswitch/ovs/README-native-tunneling.md

 Tunneling related commands:
 ===========================
 Tunnel routing table:
-    These commands are only available on Linux platform.

     To Add route:
        ovs-appctl ovs/route/add <IP address>/<prefix length> <output-bridge-name> <gw>
     To see all routes configured: